0x7466/LeSSL/README.md

 private_key = OpenSSL::PKey::RSA.new(4096)
 manager = LeSsl::Manager.new(email: 'john@example.com', agree_terms: true, private_key: private_key)
 ```
-It's recommended to store the contact email and the private key in environment variables because you are just allowed to obain certificates for domains you are authorized for.
+It's recommended to store the contact email and the private key in environment variables because you are just allowed to obtain certificates for domains you are authorized for.

 If you have `CERT_ACCOUNT_EMAIL` and `CERT_ACCOUNT_PRIVATE_KEY` set, you don't have to pass them to the initializer.